How to Create a Positive Candidate Experience According to Job Seekers

 Workplace environment and atmosphere is also important to job seekers.
 At CareerPlug, we try to let our values and culture shine from the very beginning of the hiring process.
 Consider creating a branded careers page that highlights your company culture and gives job seekers insight into what it’s like to work at your company.

-As the hiring process goes along, remember that candidates are paying attention and making judgements about your company.
-Share your company vision, values, and impact of the position throughout the recruitment process to help job seekers determine if their values and mission align with your own.
+As the hiring process goes along, remember that candidates are paying attention during interviews.
+Share company vision, values, and impact of the position throughout the recruitment process to help job seekers determine if their values and mission align with your own.

 Optimize your hiring process